 Writing an essay for the Praxis exam is a two-stage process.
 First, you decide what you want to say about a topic.
 Second, you figure out how to say it.
 If your writing style isn’t clear, your ideas won’t come across no matter how brilliant they are.
 Good Praxis English is not only grammatical but also clear and concise.
 By using some basic principles, you’ll be able to express your ideas clearly and effectively in your essays.

-Four Principles of Good Essay-Writing
+Top 4 Principles of Good Praxis Essay-Writing

 By now, you should know what you’re up against on the essay portion of the Praxis Core Writing test.
 You need to demonstrate that you can think quickly and organize an essay under time pressure.
 The essay you write is supposed to be logical in organization and clear and concise in its use of written English.
 Praxis essay writing is not about bells and whistles; it’s about bread and butter.
 Nothing fancy—just answer the question in clear language.